Notary Resignation and Death

-Colorado notary law CRS 12-55-115 defines the procedure for dealing with notary resignation and death.
+Colorado notary laws CRS 24-21-518(1), 24-21-519(9), and (11) define the procedures for dealing with notary resignation, revocation, mental incompetence, and death.

 If a notary’s commission has expired, there is no requirement that the notary must resign.
 However, a notary with an expired commission may not perform notarial acts, until he/she re-applies and is re-appointed to become a notary again, including completing the required notary training and notary exam.